frontendpatterns/frontendpatterns.dev/src/content/patterns/icon-system.md

 ## Solution

-Apply the Icon System pattern by managing icons as a cohesive system using SVG sprites, icon fonts, or component libraries, and reinforce it with concise examples or tests.
+Manage icons as a cohesive system using SVG sprites, icon fonts, or component libraries.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.